ApesofWrath/FRC2023-Kava/README.md

   - "Bump" or "NoBump" refers to whether the auto should be run on the side of the field with the cable bump or not.
   - Path names that end with "Balance" or "AutoBalance" attempt to balance on the charge station at the end of auto
   - If a path name is confusing, open up the actual pathplanner program and take a look at that path to see what it looks like and should do.

+Credits to the Programmers: Kian S, Parker L, Shahar G, Saul S, Louis G, and the rest of the Team!